 If that doesn’t sound like you, then you can skip on over to my professional bio.
 It’s shorter.

-My earliest memory of music… was when I was 3 years old, in my onesie pajamas pounding away on a tinkley toy piano underneath a huge Christmas tree.
+My earliest memory of music… was in 1980 as a 3 years old, in my onesie pajamas pounding away on a tinkley toy piano underneath a huge Christmas tree.
 I remember my mom having a brown wood colored upright piano at the time, and I would put my piano right here next to her’s and play away.
 I did have another toy piano before that (around 18 months or so), but my first memory of anything was around 3 years old.

 Age 18 months

 My first piano – 3 yrs old

 When I turned 5, my mother started me on Suzuki violin lessons.
 Being quite the accomplished violinist herself, she taught me.
 (Suzuki is a method of learning where you start out by playing everything only by ear.
 The teacher plays it to the student, and the student plays it back.
 Eventually you learn to read notes).
 Later that same year, after having some violin lessons under my belt, my mom then began teaching me to play the piano.
 By that time, my older brother was also taking lessons for both piano and cello (from my mom).